DevMountain/Rover/README.md

 Create a new Cocoa Touch subclass of `NSObject`called `MarsRoverClient` with a three letter prefix at the start.
 This will be where we make the network calls to get the JSON from NASA's API.

 #### MarsRoverClient.h:
-In the header file, create four method signatures:
+In the header file, create four instance method signatures:

 1. `fetchAllMarsRoversWithCompletion` has a completion block as a parameter that returns an array of rover names, and an error.
 2. `fetchMissionManifestForRoverNamed` takes in a string and has a completion block that returns an instance of your rover model, and an error